southrussian/surgery-quota-scheduler/readme.md

  - [Launched application](#launched-application)

 ## Environment usage
-To run the model training process, use a bash script as follows:
+To run the simulation, use a bash script as follows:
 ```
 ./run.sh
 ```